-Read review: Nalakai Ring Sling
+Read more: Nalakai Ring Sling review

 Best Traditional Carrier

 This carrier is one of the most expensive in the review, which might put it lower on the list for parents with smaller budgets.
-However, for a structured carrier, the price is average compared to the competition.
+However, the price is average for a structured carrier compared to the competition.
 The One is also drip dry only, resulting in a significant downtime depending on your climate (humidity is not your friend).
-Outside of the unfortunate washing instructions (babies are messy and cleaning could be frequent), we think most parents will find the One can be the potential "one" for them.
+Outside of the unfortunate washing instructions (babies are messy, and cleaning could be frequent), we think most parents will find the One can be the potential "one" for them.

-Read review: BabyBjorn One
+Read more: BabyBjorn One review

 Easy to Use Wrap